alyssamichelle/progress/The Future of JS 2018.md

 On the builtwith.com site, you can
 > Get a list of 31,099 websites using Ember which includes location information, hosting data, contact details, 15,116 currently live websites and 15,983 sites that used this technology previously.

-31k sites isn’t too shabby, even if the framework is trending downward.
+31k sites aren't too shabby, even if the framework is trending downward.
 ￼

 My husband is an avid Ember user and he said that he didn’t hear about the surveys that went around this years, which as I admitted, not all devs are the survey taking type.
 As for Google trends, he believes Embers site is the perfect learning tool for a Ember and therefore, why would Ember devs need to search or look anywhere else. ( I told you he was loyal. 😏)